Neuropharmacology Principles

 | CYP3A4 | Most important CYP; metabolizes most drugs | Induced by CBZ/PHT/PB; inhibited by grapefruit, azoles, macrolides |

-| CYP2D6 | TCAs, SSRIs, codeine | Not inducible; inhibited by fluoxetine, paroxetine |
+| CYP2D6 | TCAs, codeine, tramadol, tamoxifen, metoprolol | Not inducible; inhibited by fluoxetine, paroxetine (these are inhibitors, not substrates) |

 | Phenytoin kinetics | Zero-order at therapeutic doses | Small dose ↑ → disproportionate level ↑; correct for albumin |